RMITLibrary/easy_cite/markdown/rmitharvard.md

 Generally, an edited book includes chapters written by different authors.

-In your in-text references, use the name of the chapter author(s), not the name of the book editor(s).
+In your in-text citation, use the name of the chapter author(s), not the name of the book editor(s).
 Editor details are included in the reference list.

-If you use an edited book where the chapters have no identified authors, give the editor(s)'s family name as the author(s) in an in-text reference.
+If you use an edited book where the chapters have no identified authors, give the editor(s)'s family name as the author(s) in an in-text citation.

 #### In-text citation: Direct quotes